Clint Dempsey: 2011–12 season

 With his hat-trick against Newcastle, he became the first ever U.S. player to score a hat-trick in the Premier League.
 Dempsey scored his 10th Premier League goal of the season, sixteenth in all competitions, in a 1–1 draw against former manager Roy Hodgson's West Brom on February 1, 2012.

 Dempsey "assisted" another goal in a 2–1 win against Stoke City on February 11, 2012.
 His 28th-minute shot hit the crossbar and was deflected by Stoke goalkeeper Thomas Sørensen.
 It was therefore awarded as an own goal off the goalie.
 His form this season continued against Wolverhampton Wanderers where Dempsey scored twice in a 5–0 victory for Fulham.

-On March 8, 2012, the day before Dempsey's 29th birthday, Fulham manager Martin Jol revealed that the club had opened talks with the North American over a new three-year contract.
+On March 8, 2012, the day before Dempsey's 29th birthday, Fulham manager Martin Jol revealed that the club had opened talks with Dempsey over a new three-year contract.

 Dempsey scored his fourteenth and fifteenth Premier League goals of the campaign, bringing his tally to twenty-one in all competitions, in a 3–0 away win over Bolton Wanderers on April 7, the first a free kick and the second a header.
 The strikes moved Dempsey past Louis Saha's record of thirteen Premier League goals for the club in a single season.
 Dempsey finished fourth on the FWA Footballer of the Year list behind the winner, Arsenal's Robin van Persie, and Manchester United pair Wayne Rooney and Paul Scholes, who came in second and third, respectively.
 Dempsey became the first American player to reach the milestone of fifty goals in the Premier League, with a free kick against Sunderland in the last home game of the season.